-Public Comment on the Policy

-The policies will be release soon.
-With their release, there will be an RFI to requesting information on:
+Public Comment on the Policy RFI to be released requesting information on:

 - How will the proposed changes to the existing information policy impact the research activities of your communities? - What support, services, training, funding, or further guidance is needed to support the successful implementation of the existing or proposed information policy?